Talladega National Forest Drive Guide

-Alabama’s mountain highway, Route 281 runs the ridge of the Talladega National Forest and up to the flanks of Mount Cheaha, the highest point in the state.
-It’s a curvy, forested, overlook-studded drive that feels more Appalachian than anything most people expect from Alabama — because it is the tail end of the Appalachians.
+Worth the drive: the 26-mile Talladega Scenic Byway runs Route 281 along the ridge of the Talladega National Forest to the flanks of Mount Cheaha, the highest point in Alabama.
+It feels more Appalachian than anything most people expect of the state — because it is the tail end of the Appalachians.
+Roll the windows down.

 |---|---|